sakurakhadag/warmspringwinds.github.io/_posts/2016-12-18-image-segmentation-with-tensorflow-using-cnns-and-conditional-random-fields.md

 why the loss for the final model is almost twice less then during the last iteration -- because for the final inference we used averaging.

+The code that is provided above is made to run on one image, but you can easily run it on your dataset.
+The only change that is needed is to provide different image on each iteration step.
+This type of training will be exactly the same as in the _Fully convolutional networks for semantic segmentation_ paper where the authors have used batch size of one.

 Overall, we can see that our segmentation is still quite coarse and we need to perform some additional step.
 In the next section we will use CRF post-processing step to make segmentation finer.